Publications

 In The Litigator’s Handbook of Forensic Medicine, Psychiatry, and Psychology.
 Ed.
 Demosthenes Lorandos.
 West Group, 2019 - Forensic Neuropsychology and Violence: Neuroscientific and Legal Implications

-In Handbook of Forensic Neuroscience .
-Eds., Anthony Beech, Adam J Carter, Ruth Mann and Pia Rotshtein.
-Oxford, England: Wiley Blackwell, 2018 - Neuropsychological and Neurological Correlates in Violent and Homicidal Offenders: A Legal and Neuroscience Perspective
+In Handbook of Forensic Neuroscience.
+Eds.
+Anthony Beech, Adam J. Carter, Ruth Mann, and Pia Rotshtein.
+Wiley Blackwell, 2018 - Neuropsychological and Neurological Correlates in Violent and Homicidal Offenders: A Legal and Neuroscience Perspective

-- Mitigating Sexual Homicide in Capital Murder Case.
+- Mitigating Sexual Homicide in a Capital Murder Case

 Journal of Forensic Psychology Practice, 9:1–34, 2009 - Methamphetamine Motivated Murder: Forensic Psychological/Psychiatric Assessment in Capital Litigation

-Journal of Psychiatry & Law 35, Winter 2007 - State Supreme Court Responses to Atkins v.
+Journal of Psychiatry & Law, Winter 2007 - State Supreme Court Responses to Atkins v.
 Virginia: Adaptive Functioning Assessment in Light of Purposeful Planning, Premeditation, and the Behavioral Context of the Homicide

-27 Law and Psychology Review 55, Spring, 2003 - Life, Death, and IQ: It’s much more than just a score.
-Understanding and utilizing forensic psychological and neuropsychological evaluations in Atkins intellectual disability/mental retardation cases.
+Law and Psychology Review, 27, 55, Spring 2003 - Life, Death, and IQ: It’s Much More Than Just a Score.
+Understanding and Utilizing Forensic Psychological and Neuropsychological Evaluations in Atkins Intellectual Disability Cases

 Cleveland State Law Review, 59(3), 2011